makker/op-challenge/README.md

 IE >= 9
 All all modern desktop and mobile browser, but no niche browsers like Opera Mini

-Tested with latest Win Chrome, Win FF, Edge, IE 9 - 11, and Android Chrome in Mobile and tablet.
+Tested with latest Win Chrome, Win FF, Edge, IE 9 - 11, and Android Chrome in mobile and tablet.

 ## Solutions